Maria E. Andrade

 PROFESSIONAL SERVICE & AFFILIATIONS

-Serves on advisory committee of American Immigration Law Foundation’s Legal Action Center to advise the LAC about its ongoing litigation.
+Advisory committee member of American Immigration Law Foundation’s Legal Action Center to advise the LAC about its ongoing litigation.

 Member of Board of Directors of the National Immigration Project of National Lawyers Guild, a respected national advocate for non-citizens in removal proceedings, detention and a frequent plaintiff in important immigration litigation across the country.